 YES – you can wear longer hair styles and YES you can be proud doing so.
 Just be sure that within that longer cut & style that you have a SHAPE that works well and expresses the real you.

 Billy Lowe is an elite talent responsible for creating extraordinary beauty behind the scenes of Hollywood.
 Stay tuned for these and other great beauty tips from Hollywood’s own Hot-Head.

 Thanks so much Billy!
-What great advice, we are thrilled to have you as our hair expert on Fabulous after 40!!!
+What great advice.
+I’m thrilled to have you as one of our hair experts!